douglett/MG_doge/readme.md

 - Difficulty
 	- new enemies!
 - UI
-	- new brazier select-cards menu, for deck building
 	- new spell casting behaviour - use cards from built deck
 	- "you died" screen/transition
 - Misc